susuLiang/susuLiang/README.md

 I don’t like to cause trouble to others, so I do my best to finish my work.
 I’m highly organized and attentive, it makes become the most helpful code reviewer among colleagues.
 I always received excellent compliments by colleagues and supervisors because of my highly proactive.
-If you have any question with me, please send email to sophie790709@gmail.com!
+If you have any question to me, please send email to sophie790709@gmail.com!

 ### Here's my iOS work experience and projects!
 ### MOMO.COM INC. Sr. iOS Developer 2019/08 ~ now